-Finding bullish divergence on a chart is going to give you insight and potentially a better entry on a stock chart.
-RSI is one of many momentum indicators that many traders use so lets take a look at finding divergence using RSI and see how you can apply it in the real world.
+Finding Bullish Divergence RSI on a chart will give you insight and potentially a better entry on a stock chart.
+RSI is one of many momentum indicators that many traders use, so let’s look at finding divergence using RSI and see how you can apply it in the real world.

 A disagreement between momentum and price can be a dangerous situation for traders.
 It can be akin to the goose that lays the golden egg for seasoned traders.
 If you got it and can spot it, you can profit.

-That is of course if you know what to do with the goose when you have it.
+That is, of course, if you know what to do with the goose when you have it.
 Luckily, this golden egg of opportunity is reflected in several different patterns.
-For today, I will focus on one form of disagreement, the bullish divergence RSI.
+Today, I will focus on one form of disagreement, the bullish divergence RSI.

-- A bullish divergence RSI occurs when the stock makes a lower low while the RSI forms a higher high.
+A bullish divergence RSI occurs when the stock makes a lower low while the RSI forms a higher low.
 RSI doesn’t confirm the low and shows momentum is strengthening.
-The RSI or Relative Strength Index is a momentum indicator.
-You can apply this same strategy to other lower indicators, like MACD or Money Flow Indicator too.
+The RSI, or Relative Strength Index, is a momentum indicator.
+You can apply this strategy to lower indicators, like MACD or the Money Flow Indicator.

 There are many tools and indicators traders can use for stock trading.
-Being able to identify momentum is an integral part of trading the stock market.
+Identifying momentum is an integral part of trading the stock market.

-However, when adding tools and indicators to help you, you don’t want to over saturate your charts.
-Over saturated charts are messy and hard to read.
+However, when adding tools and indicators to help you, you don’t want to saturate your charts.
+Over-saturated charts are messy and hard to read.
 As a result, you can miss moves.
 And no one wants to miss a good move!

-In fact, some people don’t want any indicators on their charts.
-These are typically price action traders.
-However, when you find a good balance of indicators, you can use things like the bullish divergence RSI to trade.
+Some people don’t want any indicators on their charts.
+These are typically price-action traders.
+However, when you find a good balance of indicators, you can trade things like the bullish divergence RSI.

 To better understand bullish divergence RSI, you need to understand momentum.
-If you think back to the most recent roller coaster you rode, it wasn’t the engine that got you up, and over the steep hill, it was momentum.
+If you remember the most recent roller coaster you rode, it wasn’t the engine that got you up and over the steep hill; it was momentum.

-Luckily In the real world, incidents of injury with roller coasters are rare.
-Typically the coaster stays on the tracks.
+Luckily, incidents of injury with roller coasters are rare in the real world.
+Typically, the coaster stays on the tracks.

-This may be a shock to you but there’s no engine or steering in a roller coaster that keeps you on the track.
-Nope, you can thank momentum for that.
+This may shock you, but there’s no engine or steering in a roller coaster that keeps you on the track.
+Nope, you can thank Momentum for that.

-However, if something slows your momentum – like a broken cable or loose bolt, you’re in for trouble.
+However, you’re in trouble if something slows your momentum – like a broken cable or loose bolt.
 Instead of seamlessly navigating around the corner, you fly straight off the tracks.

 If you forgot, momentum traders seek stocks that are moving significantly in one direction with high volume.
 These traders attempt to ride the momentum train – or roller coaster to the desired profit.